 Even the perfect setup needs TLC and smart dog habits.

-• Leash-walk hyper pups until your new surface settles.
+• Heel training helps control hyper pups until the new surface settles.

 • Offer a sandbox as a legal digging zone.

-• Reinforce calm exits, door dashes churn up soil.
+• Reinforce calm exits to prevent door dashes that churn up soil.

 Conclusion

-A muddy yard isn’t destiny, it’s a temporary challenge.
-Fix drainage, pick dog safe ground cover, and carve out a dedicated potty spot.
+A muddy yard isn’t destiny; it’s a temporary challenge.
+By fixing drainage, picking dog safe ground cover, and carving out a dedicated potty spot, you can solve the problem.
 Whether your first step is a cheap way to cover dirt in backyard with dogs (hello, straw!) or a full-scale artificial turf install, each upgrade builds on the last.
-Follow this guide on how to cover mud in yard for dogs, and you’ll swap mops for fetch toys, dirty floors for happy paws, and frustration for a backyard you and your best friend can both enjoy.
+Follow this guide on how to cover mud in yard for dogs, and you’ll swap mops for fetch toys and frustration for a backyard you and your best friend can both enjoy.

 Frequently Asked Questions